MazennDarwish/CW1-PRO2/README.md

 # Usage
 ## After logging in, you will be presented with the following options:

-Add a new password.
+<br> Add a new password.
-Generate and add a new secure password.
+<br> Generate and add a new secure password.
-Remove a stored password.
+<br> Remove a stored password.
-Retrieve a specific password.
+<br> Retrieve a specific password.
-Log out.
+<br> Log out.
-Select the desired option by entering the corresponding number.
+<br> Select the desired option by entering the corresponding number.